 What is Trade?

-Trade is the activity of transferring goods and services by individuals, companies, or countries to fulfill their demand for various goods and services.
+Trade is the activity of individuals, companies, or countries transferring goods and services to fulfil their demand for various goods and services.
 It’s an essential economic activity since it enables people to acquire products they cannot produce themselves.
-Trade can be small including between private individuals or amongst small local firms or big scale; it also includes international trade between countries.
+Trade can be small, including between private individuals or amongst small local firms or big scale; it also includes international trade between countries.
 There are two broad types of trade:

 Internal Trade